xcomponent/vscode-xcomponent/extension/README.md

 ## Project build

 To build a xcomponent project, use the *"XComponent: Build project"* command.
+Don't forget to specify xcbuild.exe path in vscode settings.
+Otherwise, xcbuild.exe specified in the environnement path will be used.
-Also, don't forget to specify xcbuild.exe path and mono path in vscode settings.
+Also, don't forget to specify mono facades path in vscode settings when working on linux or macOs environnement.

 ## XCSpy Web